 Hand hygiene is an important part of combating the spread of COVID-19.
 Combined with proper hand washing techniques, the use of an alcohol-based hand sanitizer can help stop germs in their tracks.
 Place bulk containers of hand sanitizer around your building, especially in high-touch areas.
 Remember to distribute portable hand sanitizer for employees on the go.

 One of the easiest ways to draw attention to safety protocols in the office is to place brightly colored signs wherever people tend to congregate.
+Using PPE signs can help with this.
 In break rooms and conference rooms, encourage safe behaviors with tabletop tent signs.
 Control foot traffic in hallways with one-way directional signs and encourage social distancing with floor stickers throughout building.

 Are your employees working from home?
 Make them feel protected and appreciated by mailing a pre-assembled PPE kit to their homes.
 Start by including a PPE value kit that includes gloves and a disposable mask.
 You may also find it helpful to include wet wipes, facial tissues, clip-on hand sanitizer and a healthy snack.
 Kits are a perfect way to surprise and delight your employees from a distance.